 Electronic Stability Control has been standard equipment on all cars since the 2012 model year, which helps prevent accidents by applying the brakes individually at each wheel in the amount it takes to keep the vehicle from sliding out of control without the driver knowing it’s happening, preventing roll-over accidents and other spin outs.
 The U.S. Department of Transportation estimates 1500-2500 lives will be saved once all vehicles have this technology.

-Lane Keeping Assist is an active system that, when the vehicle begins to leave its intended path or lane, it automatically keeps you in the lane.
+Lane Keeping Assist is an active system that, when the vehicle begins to leave its intended path or lane, automatically keeps you in the lane.
 It is easy to steer through if needed and is turned off at lower speeds.
-Around half of all single car accidents involve the vehicle leaving its intended path unknowingly.
+Around half of all single-car accidents involve the vehicle leaving its intended path unknowingly.
 This technology can keep you going where you want to safely.

 Additional safety tech

 Many other technologies are helpful, such as Blind Spot Detection where the driver is alerted to objects alongside of the vehicle not seen by mirrors or other means.
 While backing up, Cross Traffic Alert tells the driver that there is an oncoming vehicle from the side that may collide with you and, if equipped, will automatically brake your car to prevent the collision.
 Rear Back Over allows the driver to see behind themselves by use of a camera and will use other sensors to beep when objects are getting too close and, if equipped, will automatically brake to prevent running over children or objects.
 Adaptive Headlights allow the headlights to track the curvature of the road while going around the curve, which gives much better visibility to road hazards and people in the darkness ahead of you.

 We are excited about the new standard and optional safety equipment that can help keep you and your family safe, both inside and outside of the vehicle.
 Make sure you ask your car dealer about these safety technologies the next time you are getting a new vehicle.